mmamaev/timeboard/doc/source/doing_calculations.rst

 |count|         Count workshifts with the specified duty in the interval.

-|sum|           The sum of labels of workshifts with the specified duty.
+|worktime|      The total work time of workshifts with the specified duty.

 |count_periods| How many calendar periods fit into the interval (duty-aware).
 =============== ===============================================================